rt75272/Handwritting/README.md

 ---

-**Built with ❤️ for machine learning education and demonstration.**
+**Built with ❤️ for machine learning education and demonstration.**# Force redeploy Thu Oct 16 10:31:01 AM MDT 2025